Harmon Clayton Killebrew

 "If Harmon Killebrew isn't this league's #1 player, I've never seen one.
 He's one of the greatest of all time." - Reggie Jackson, 1969

 Harmon Killebrew was baseball's most prolific slugger of the 1960s, clubbing 393 home runs during the decade.
-When he retired after a 22-year career his 573 round-trippers trailed only Hank Aaron, Babe Ruth, Willie Mays and Frank Robinson on the all-time list.
+When he retired after a 22-year career, his 573 round-trippers trailed only Hank Aaron, Babe Ruth, Willie Mays and Frank Robinson on the all-time list.
 "Killer" placed in the top five in AL MVP voting six times and was elected to the Hall of Fame in his fourth year of eligibility in 1984, despite being regarded by some as a one-dimensional player.

 Born and raised in Idaho, Killebrew played baseball, football, and basketball at Payette High School.
 He planned to attend the University of Oregon, where he was offered a scholarship, until Washington Senators scout Ossie Bluege signed him to a $30,000 contract in 1954.
-He made his big league debut on June 23rd of that year, and as a bonus baby, he was required to remain on the Senators' roster for two full seasons.
+He made his big league debut on June 23rd of that year, and as a bonus baby was required to remain on the Senators' roster for two full seasons.
 He played sparingly during that time, seeing action at second and third base and hitting 8 homers.
 Midway through the 1956 campaign, he was sent down to the minors.
 The next year, with the Chattanooga Lookouts, he hit 27 homers and drove in 101 runs, leading the Southern Association in both categories.

 Killebrew tied Triple Crown winner Carl Yastrzemski for the American League lead in home runs in 1967 with a robust 44, but struggled with injuries in 1968, hitting just .210 with 17 round trippers.
-However, he bounced back in grand fashion the next summer, 1969, leading the league with 49 homers and 140 RBI to win the 1969 American League Most Valuable Player Award.
-His whopping 145 walks topped the AL, the the highest total of the four times he led the junior circuit.
-The Twins made the postseason that year and the next as American League West champions, falling to the Baltimore Orioles in the ALCS in both seasons.
+He bounced back in grand fashion the next summer, 1969, leading the league with 49 homers and 140 RBI to win the 1969 American League Most Valuable Player Award.
+His whopping 145 walks topped the AL, the highest total of the four times he led the junior circuit.
+The Twins made the postseason that year and the next as American League West champions, falling to the Baltimore Orioles in the ALCS both seasons.
 He led the AL in runs batted in for a third and final time in 1971.
 His numbers declined in the next three years, and he was released by the Twins after the 1974 season.

 Killebrew signed with the Kansas City Royals for $125,000 prior to the 1975 season.
 Primarily seeing action as the team's designated hitter, he managed only 14 home runs while hitting just .199 and was released at the end of the year.
 At the time of his retirement, he was fifth on the all-time home run list.